Social Research Methods and Statistics MSc

 I have a strong passion for Biopsychosocial research, and my goal is to do a PhD investigating the link between society and health with the application of advanced quantitative methods.
 Therefore, I decided to undertake the Social Research Methods and Statistics MSc because it provides a thorough grounding in advanced quantitative research and advanced statistics for complex data.
 These skills are highly useful not only for conducting academic research but also for any career path in government or commercial sectors given the global shortage of data scientists.
 As a result of my excellent academic performance during my undergraduate degree I was also awarded a scholarship contributing towards the cost of tuition fees.

 What are the best things about your degree?

-Are there any modules / teaching you’ve particular enjoyed?
-What made it stand out?
+Are there any course units that you have particularly enjoyed?
+What made them stand out?

 Why should a prospective applicant choose Manchester?

 Manchester has countless opportunities for research as well as employment.
 It allows you to expand your knowledge, master new skills and reflect on your aspirations in order to build a successful career.

 The course will equip you with essential quantitative research skills, extensive statistical training and transferrable employability skills to make you stand out to prospective employers.